theos/theos-wiki/Installation.md

 Decide where you want to install Theos.
 We recommend `~/theos` or a similar directory that is in a location you can write to without having to use `sudo`.

 You must set the `$THEOS` variable in your environment, and export it so `make` will see its value when you run it.
-Edit `~/.bash_profile` (or equivalent for your shell of choice) and add this, replacing `~/theos` with the full path to where Theos is installed if you chose another place:
+Create or edit `~/.bash_profile` (or equivalent for your shell of choice) and add this, replacing `~/theos` with the full path to where Theos is installed if you chose another place:

 ```bash
 export THEOS=~/theos
 ```

+For this change to take effect, you must restart your shell.
+The easiest way to do this is to simply open a new tab and close the previous one.

 Then proceed to clone Theos to this directory: